heycarsten/personal-page/README.md

 Hi, I’m Carsten 👋🏼

-I’m a lead software developer specializing in web applications and related technologies, I’m all about collaboration and being open and honest about what I don’t know 🙂
+I’m a lead software developer specializing in web applications and related technologies, I’m all about collaboration.
+I try to be as open and honest about what I don’t know as I can be.
+I am a curious human and I love to learn 🙂

 ## Tools and processes

 I’ve been programming professionally for over a decade.
 My career started with Microsoft ASP 2.0, hacking on VBScript and Access Data Objects.
 From there I discovered PHP and open source software.
-This lead me to Python through Django and eventually to Ruby and Rails.
+This lead me to Python through Django and eventually to Ruby, Rails, and beyond.

 During this time I attempted to get into design school twice ([YSDN](https://en.m.wikipedia.org/wiki/York/Sheridan_Design)).
 I could never make it past the interview, too little applicable education, and a brutally weak portfolio.
 I kept persisting though, developing my design eye and related skills in tandem with web development.
 Reading as much literature on the subject that I could get my hands on, online, at the library, and book stores.